Faezehabibi/SINDy/museum/sindy.md

 <td width="70%" valign="top">

 ### 2.B: Compute State Derivatives
+Using the dataset collected in step 1, given the pre-defined function terms, create the dictionary of candidate predictors for system's differential equations.
+Solve sparse regressio.
 This step involves calculating the time derivatives of each state variable.
 We compute ẋ, ẏ, and ż to capture how the system evolves over time.

 </td>